 Since the corn is fresh, start by cooking the kernels in a skillet with a little olive oil.
 Keep the skillet on medium heat and stir the corn every 30 seconds or so until some of the kernels start to brown.
 Mine took 5 minutes.

-Remove the skillet from the heat and allow it to cool a bit before mixing with the batter.
+Remove the skillet from the heat and allow it to cool a bit before mixing it with the batter.

 Mix the rest of the batter ingredients together and you can use the large bowl that you used to strip the ears.
 You’ll end up with a fairly stiff batter.
 The dry batter makes for crispy, not soggy, fritters.

 Once the corn has been cooling for 10 minutes or more, start by adding a spoonful of kernels to the batter.
 Starting with a small amount at a time will temper the egg so it doesn’t get cooked by the still-warm corn.
 Once all the corn has been added you are ready to fry the fritters.

 For frying, place enough vegetable oil in a skillet to have it about 1/4″ deep.
 Turn on medium heat so the oil is around 350°.
 You can use a laser or instant-read thermometer to check this.